PreetJawla/Building_Avalanche/README.md

-# Deadly Token (DT) ERC20 Token Deployment Using Avalanche
+# Degan Token (DT) ERC20 Token Deployment Using Avalanche

-This Solidity Smart Contract, DeadlyToken, is a blockchain-based application designed to provide a secure and transparent way for users to manage their ERC20 tokens, mint new tokens, burn tokens, transfer tokens, and interact with an in-game inventory system.
+This Solidity Smart Contract, DeganToken, is a blockchain-based application designed to provide a secure and transparent way for users to manage their ERC20 tokens, mint new tokens, burn tokens, transfer tokens, and interact with an in-game inventory system.
 This README provides an overview of the contract's functionalities and instructions for setting up and using the contract.

 ## Description

 The `MyToken` Solidity Smart Contract serves as the backbone of a decentralized application (dApp) that allows users to interact with Ethereum blockchain features.
-It includes the following key functionalities:The DeadlyToken Solidity Smart Contract serves as the backbone of a decentralized application (dApp) that allows users to interact with blockchain features on the Avalanche network.
+It includes the following key functionalities:The DeganToken Solidity Smart Contract serves as the backbone of a decentralized application (dApp) that allows users to interact with blockchain features on the Avalanche network.
 It includes the following key functionalities:

 * **Mint Tokens:** The contract owner can mint new tokens.
 * **Burn Tokens:** Users can burn their tokens, reducing the total supply.